ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/practicas/p2-t1-testing/index.md

 * What structure would make the most sense for this data?
 * What information would you need to be able to produce a table that looked like the one on the Project Gutenberg site?

-Once you have an idea of what data you’ll want to extract, try creating a JSON object by hand for this one download source.
-When you’re happy with your data representation, use your existing continuous testing infrastructure and add a test that checks for this new information.
+Once you have an idea of what data you’ll want to extract, add to the JSON object built in `parse-rdf.js` an attribute  whose value is a list of objects containing the URL and type.
+Use your existing continuous testing infrastructure and add a test that checks for this new information.

-Finally, extend the book object produced in `parse-rdf.js` to include this data to make the test pass.
-## Example of Solution Output
+## Example of Output

+When executing your solution:
 ```
 [~/.../ca1819-t1-p7-marreA/databases(master)]$ ./rdf-to-json.js  test/pg132.rdf
 ```

+You should have an output like this:

 ```js
 {
  "id": 132,